jeertmans/jinglebox/README.md

 #### Windows

 On the first execution, Windows will warn you about this software being **untrusted**.
-You can safely ignore the warning and run the application.
+You can safely ignore the warning by clicking on "*More info*" and "*Run anyway*".

 ### Install locally with Python